-Shoots in Australia, complex special effects, and Steven Spielberg onboard as an executive producer helped push the pilot budget for Terra Nova, which airs tonight, at somewhere between $10 million and $20 million, according to The Hollywood Reporter.
+Shoots in Australia, numerous delays, and Steven Spielberg onboard as an executive producer helped push the pilot budget for Terra Nova, which airs tonight, at somewhere between $10 million and $20 million, according to The Hollywood Reporter.
 That makes it easily the most expensive of this season’s new offerings and one of the costliest debuts ever.

 The buzz is that Pan Am, which made its debut Sunday, has both the brains and the beauty to succeed.
 Not only does it look “spectacular” says Fienberg, it “also has a script, while Terra Nova has some struggles there.”

 On the other hand, some of this season’s more affordable pilots – short comedies that likely cost just a few hundred thousand – might not even be worth their paltry-for-Hollywood expenditures.
 “If the pilots for Whitney, Work It, and I Hate My Teenage Daughter cost $50 combined,” quips Fienberg, “somebody at NBC, ABC, and FOX got bilked.”